 All oral products:

 - Some foods may change how this drug works or raise the chance of side effects.
-Talk with your doctor about how to take this drug with food.
+Talk with the doctor about how to give this drug with food.

 - Some products may be broken in half.
 Talk with the doctor.